Strategies for Training around an Injury

 Following a well-rounded workout plan can truly help make sure that you do not get too far off track when training around an injury.
 Finding a program that helps provide ideas for alternative exercises is ideal in making sure that you are still progressing and pushing your body to the limit, forcing growth, without overdoing it and injuring yourself even more.

-That being said, check out the Boostcamp App for over 50 FREE programs or even create your own.
+That being said, check out the Boostcamp App for over 50 FREE programs that are written by some top notch coaches.
+But if you do not want to choose from a pre-written program, that is no problem, because you have the option to even create your own workout program using the Program Creator feature.
 Boostcamp also allows you to track progress, so you know how to adjust each week.

 Conclusion